The Marching Bands Festival of Cortina

 The kiosk at the Cortina Bands festival

-Alternatively you can refresh yourself, or have something to eat, at one of the many bars in the center of Cortina.
-Some of them may hold some side events.
-If you have never been to Cortina, and you want to know more about the town center, we invite you to read the page we wrote on the subject, where you'll also find some insights on what to eat and where to go for a drink.
+Alternatively, you can refresh yourself or have something to eat at one of the many bars in the center of Cortina.
+Some of them may hold side events.
+If you have never been to Cortina and you want to know more about the town center, we invite you to read the page we wrote on the subject, where you'll also find some insights on what to eat and where to go for a drink.
 You can find it below:

 What to see in Corso Italia in Cortina